 Fixing Leaking Pool Pipes

 Leaking pipes will often have water pooling underneath them.
-For these, you can plug the crack or hole with 100% silicone sealant and Teflon tape.
+Luckily, as long as you are able to locate the leaking pipe (just run a pressure test), they are fairly easy to fix.
+For these types of leaks, you can simply plug the crack or hole with 100% silicone sealant and Teflon tape.

 Fixing Leaking Pool Skimmers